xiongchiamiov/jellylorum/docs/README.md

 This is perhaps the most interesting part of the project.

+[AniDB makes][title dump] a data-dump of their entire list of anime titles, every day.
+This provides a fantastic starting point.

 AniDB maintains a set of links between their entries and ANN's; unfortunately, this is currently only available via the UDP API (see above).
 This data is curated by their detail-obsessed userbase (I have more edits to my credit than